TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

 8) f608abff020107816d                          - Unknown
 ```

-We can see these all share the `0201` packet ID with the following byte containing another number.
+Each of these packets are having changing values while the corresponding clock is running and staying the same while they are stopped, so safe to say they contain the time for the given clock.
+I can see these all share the `0201` packet ID with the following byte containing another number.
 At first glance it seems like this would denote the id, or type of the clock this time is for, but if you look at packets 2 & 3 and then 4 & 5, you'll notice that the notes for these show they are for the same clock, but have different numbers.
 The clocks seem to have a different ID that is changing depending on if the clock's time is stopped or running.
 For the main scoreboard clock, it's ID is 0 if the time is running and 1 if stopped.
 The penalty clock is 4 is the time is running and 5 if the time is stopped.
 The important bit of info to note here is that the ID's are only changing by 1 and if I instead write out these numbers as binary

 ```
 2) 0000 - Running